-These Registrations are Free, and safety zones of 2 km radius / 4 km diameter are marked to ensure these areas are not to be interfered with.
+‣ Actual Presence (USA, USSR / Russia, China) landers and rovers.
+These Registrations are Free, and safety zones of 4km radius / 8km diameter are marked to ensure these areas are not to be interfered with.

-‣ Heritage: Currently include manned Apollo Mission locations, safety zones of 5km radius / 10km diameter are marked to ensure these areas are not to be interfered with.
+‣ Heritage areas, currently include manned Apollo Mission locations, safety zones of 5km radius / 10km diameter are marked to ensure these areas are not to be interfered with, in recognition of the US Congress "S.1694 - One Small Step to Protect Human Heritage in Space Act".
+See link.

 Below are six Heritage Registrations:

-As part of the Lunar Resources Registry development, it will be reaching out to policy makers, non-government organisations, and thought leaders to determine:
+As part of the Lunar Resources Registry development, wewill be reaching out to policy makers, non-government organisations, and thought leaders to determine:

 ‣ How the LRR can support their objectives. ‣ Policies and frameworks for sustainable use of Lunar resources. ‣ Processes for Lunar governances, and how they can enhance the LRR. ‣ Locations that should be registered for Heritage, Cultural and Religious reasons e.g. Copernicus Crater.